Flights & Insurance Fees

 Beginning Travel Outside of the United States

 Students arriving to their program from outside of the United States are responsible for booking and managing their own airfare and confirming their travel with Where There Be Dragons.
+The self-managed airfare fee does not apply in this case.

 Traveling Within the United States and Canada

 Students traveling on Where There Be Dragons programs in the United States and Canada are responsible for arranging their own travel to and from their program within specified arrival and departure windows.
 These travel windows are made available to you in your MyDragons account at least three months prior to the beginning of your program.
+The self-managed airfare fee does not apply in this case.

 Communicating with Your Child During Travel